programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ---
-title: Getting Started With MySQL
+title: Introduction to MySQL with R
 authors:
 - Jeff Blackadar
 date: 2017-11-05